Luiz-Trindade/collections_cache/README.md

-# Collection Cache
+# collections-cache

-`Collection Cache` is a simple and efficient caching solution built using SQLite databases.
+`collections-cache` is a simple and efficient caching solution built using SQLite databases.
 It allows for storing, updating, and retrieving data using unique keys, supporting complex data types through the use of `pickle`.
 It is designed to scale across multiple CPU cores by distributing the data across multiple SQLite databases.

 ## Features